queryluke/masseffect-5e-data/data/powers/invasion.md

     using a spell slot of 2nd level or higher, the number of swarms increases by 1 for each spell slot above the 1st.
 ---
 Unleash a VI-controlled machine swarm at a creature or object within range.
-Two swarms then spread from that target to as many as two other targets, each of which must be within 6m of the first target.
+Two swarms then spread from that target to as many as two other targets, each of which must be within <me-distance length="15" /> of the first target.
 A target can be a creature or an object and can be targeted by only one of the swarms.

 A target must make a Constitution saving throw.
 On a failed save, the target takes 1d8 psychic and has disadvantage on